Defund the police: Background

 Since the 1960s, municipal governments have increasingly spent larger portions of their budgets on law enforcement.
 This is partially rooted in the "war on crime", launched by President Lyndon B. Johnson, which prioritized crime control via law enforcement and prisons.
 Meanwhile, police unions have wielded significant power in local politics, due to direct endorsements of political candidates and funding of campaigns.
 Police department budgets have been considered "untouchable" for decades.

 By 2020, U.S. cities collectively spent approximately $115 billion per year on policing.
 In particular, in Los Angeles in 2020, the LAPD budget constituted about 18% of the city's budget ($1.86 billion out of $10.5 billion) and about 54% of the city's general funds (i.e., tax revenues that are not designated for special purposes).
 In Chicago in 2020, the CPD constituted about 18% of the city's budget and 40% of the city's general funds ($1.6 billion).
 In New York City in 2020, the NYPD budget constituted about 6% of the city's budget ($5.9 billion out of $97.8 billion), the third largest budget after the Department of Education and the Department of Social Services.
 In Minneapolis, the budget for the police and corrections departments grew 41% between 2009 and 2019.

 As of 2017, state and local government spending on policing has remained just under 4% of general expenditures for the past 40 years.
 In 2017, over 95% went towards operational costs, such as salaries and benefits.
 While the officers per capita in major cities have not significantly changed, they have been equipped with more technology, gear, and training in the last few decades.
 On average, large cities spend about 8% of their general expenditures on policing, 5% on housing, and 3% on parks.
 Most cities' police budgets are larger than other public safety departments, especially during the COVID-19 pandemic, where other budgets lessened but policing budgets were largely untouched.

 Rationale

 Effectiveness of police

 Police defunding and abolition activists argue that the police have a poor track record of resolving cases related to murder, rape, and domestic abuse.
 Some further argue that police social work intervention leads to mass incarceration, risk of physical and mental harm, exposure to violence, and in some instances, death.

-According to a 2020 study from The Washington Post, there is no correlation, positive or negative, between annual per capita police funding and per capita violent and overall crime rates.
+A 2020 study by The Washington Post found no correlation between annual per capita police funding and per capita rates of violent crime or overall crime.

 Racism

-Critics argue that the history of policing is rooted in racist practices, citing slave patrols, enforcement of Jim Crow laws, and repression of the civil rights movement, such as the Selma to Montgomery marches and the government's violent campaign against Black Panther Party leaders such as Fred Hampton.
+Critics of policing argue that its history is rooted in racist practices, citing slave patrols, enforcement of Jim Crow laws, and repression of the civil rights movement, such as the Selma to Montgomery marches and the government's violent campaign against Black Panther Party leaders such as Fred Hampton.